 US Composting Council Announces the 2015 International Compost Awareness Week Poster Contest – Call for Entries for Poster Design

-The US Composting Council (USCC) announces the annual Call for Entries for the annual International Compost Awareness Week (ICAW) poster contest, based on this year’s theme, Be Loyal to Your Soil: Compost!
+The US Composting Council (USCC) is seeking entries for the annual International Compost Awareness Week (ICAW) poster contest, incorporating this year’s theme, Be Loyal to Your Soil– Compost!

-The contest runs September 1 through November 15, 2014 and is open to anyone who wishes to share their artistic interpretation of the theme.
-The winning poster will serve as the 2015 International Compost Awareness Week promotional media piece and be distributed to more than 800 US Composting Council members, state recycling offices and non-profit organizations nationwide.
+The contest runs September 1 through November 15, 2014 and is open to anyone who wishes to share their artistic interpretation of compost and its ties to soil health.
+The winning poster will serve as the 2014 International Compost Awareness Week promotion and be distributed to more than 1,000 US Composting Council members, state recycling offices and non- profit organizations nationwide.

 “We are always amazed at the deep awareness of composting across the country and the world, which is where our entries come from,” said Lorrie Loder, president of the USCC.
 “With this year being the International Year of Soil, our poster will have a special place on the world stage.”